jagi/meteor-astronomy/README.md

 ## About

-Meteor Astronomy is model layer (in [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern) for Meteor.
+The Astronomy package allows schema creation for you Mongo documents.
+In other words it's a model layer (in [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern) for Meteor.

-When fetching objects from Mongo Collections you get simple JavaScript objects without any logic.
+When fetching objects from Mongo Collections you get a simple JavaScript objects without any logic.
 You have to implement logic, validate attributes, check what fields have changed, save only modified fields, transform fields types when reading data from forms etc. in every place you are using them.
 Wouldn't it be great if you could write just like below?

 ```js
 var post = Posts.findOne();
 // Increase votes count by one.